-8.3.1 Baseline Parameters
+8.4.1 Baseline Parameters

-- 1. Perform an angiogram with the projection of the valve perpendicular to the view. - 2.
-For aortic implantation, evaluate the distance of the left and right coronary ostia from the aortic annulus in relation to the THV frame height. - 3.
-Introduce a pacemaker (PM) lead and position appropriately. - 4.
-Set the stimulation parameters to obtain 1:1 capture, and test pacing.
+Step Procedure 1 Perform an angiogram with fluoroscopic view perpendicular to the valve.
+2 Evaluate the distance of the left and right coronary ostia from the aortic annulus in relation to the valve frame height.
+3 Introduce a pacemaker (PM) lead and position appropriately.
+4 Set the stimulation parameters to obtain 1:1 capture, and test pacing.

-8.3.2 Native Valve Predilation
+8.4.2 Native Valve Predilation